christopher-hauser/nuvalence-frontend-challenge/README.md

     * Under recently updated repositories, select the forked repository you created in step 1.
 (Note: You may need to authorize GitHub.
 If so, follow the instructions provided to log in.)
     * Select main as your branch.
 Click next.
     * Input a name for your app.
     * We will need to add some code to the auto-generated amplify.yml file to ensure that our tests are run on build.
-The code should look like this (see test phase):
+The code should look like this (attention: test phase):
         ```
             version: 1
             frontend: